Xiar-fatah/RiskBudgeting.jl/docs/src/portfolios.md

 # [Portfolios](@id portfolios_intro)
-In comparison to the previous methods, risk budgeting portfolios considers the amount of risk contribution each asset in the portfolio can hold.
+In comparison to the well known portfolios allocation methods, risk budgeting portfolios considers the amount of risk contribution each asset in the portfolio can hold.
 Let $w_i$ and ``\mathcal{R} (w_1, \ldots, w_N)`` denote the weights of the asset ``i`` and the risk measure of the portfolio, for example volatility, respectively.
 Given that the risk measure is coherent and convex it will satisfy the condition of Euler decomposition

 ```math
 \begin{aligned}